facebookresearch/SpanBERT/README.md

 # SpanBERT
 This repository contains code and models for the paper: [SpanBERT: Improving Pre-training by Representing and Predicting Spans](https://arxiv.org/abs/1907.10529).
+If you prefer to use Huggingface, please check out this link -- https://huggingface.co/SpanBERT

 ## Requirements
 ## Apex